emenems/nrsr-scraper/README.md

 # NRSR Scraper

-This is a minimal scraper for **National Council of the Slovak**-related content.
+This is a minimal scraper for data related to **National Council of the Slovak Republic** (NRSR).

+The scraper currently allows to get:

+- Votings in the NRSR (a.k.a Parliament)
+- NRSR Members info
+- Election results for all members

 ## Setup